 I’m glad I’ve come the minute Mabel leads me into her workroom.
-On a large wooden table sits her display of hand-made books from her art-school days.
-This home-exhibit reveals Mabel in a way that no lunch conversation could.
+On a large wooden table sits a display of hand-made books from her art-school days.
+This home exhibit reveals Mabel in a way that no lunch conversation could.

-From first piece to last her theme emerges.
-A first attempt is a book, about an inch square, which opens like an accordion.
+From the first piece to the last her theme emerges.
+An initial attempt is a book, about an inch square, which opens like an accordion.
 On one side in block print it reads, “My mother and I never got along, we fought like cats and dogs.
 On the flip side it reads, “My mother and I got along great, we were best friends and never fought.”

 Slightly larger books are replete with gaudy Catholic archetypes.
 “I wanted to be a nun when I was ten,” she tells me, “because I thought nuns just got to stay home and read all day.”